-As mentioned earlier, versioned files are stored in subdirectories beneath your Perforce server root, and can be restored directly from backups without any loss of integrity.
+The versioned files are stored in subdirectories beneath your Perforce server root, and can be restored directly from backups without any loss of integrity.

-The files making up the Perforce database, on the other hand, may not have been in a state of transactional integrity at the moment they were copied to the system backups.
-Restoring the db.\ files from system backups may result in an inconsistent database.
-The only way to guarantee the integrity of the database after it's been damaged is to reconstruct the db.\ files from Perforce checkpoint and journal files.
+The files that constitute the Perforce database, on the other hand, are not guaranteed to be in a state of transactional integrity if archived by a conventional backup program.
+Restoring the db. files from regular system backups can result in an inconsistent database.
+The only way to guarantee the integrity of the database after it's been damaged is to reconstruct the db. files from Perforce checkpoint and journal files:

-- A checkpoint is a snapshot or copy of the database at a particular moment in time. - A journal is a log that records updates made to the database since the last snapshot was taken.
+- A checkpoint is a snapshot or copy of the database at a particular moment in time. - A journal is a log of updates to the database since the last snapshot was taken.

-The checkpoint file is often much smaller than the original database, and can be made smaller still by compressing it.
+The checkpoint file is often much smaller than the original database, and it can be made smaller still by compressing it.
 The journal file, on the other hand, can grow quite large; it is truncated whenever a checkpoint is made, and the older journal is renamed.
 The older journal files can then be backed up offline, freeing up more space locally.

 Both the checkpoint and journal are text files, and have the same format.
-A checkpoint and, if available, its subsequent journal, can restore the Perforce database.
+A checkpoint and (if available) its subsequent journal can restore the Perforce database.

 Warning!
-Checkpoints and journals archive only the Perforce database files, not the files in the depot directories!
+Checkpoints and journals archive only the Perforce database files, not the versioned files stored in the depot directories!

 You must always back up the depot files (your versioned files) with the standard OS backup commands after checkpointing.

-Because the information stored in the Perforce database is as irreplaceable as your versioned files, checkpointing and journaling are an integral part of administering a Perforce server, and should be performed regularly.
+Because the information stored in the Perforce database is as irreplaceable as your versioned files, checkpointing and journaling are an integral part of administering a Perforce server, and should be part of your regular backup cycle.